hybridly/hybridly/docs/api/utils/use-table.md

 - Type: `Function`

-Selects all records on current page.
+Selects all records on the current page.

 ### `deselectPage`

 - Type: `Function`

-De-selects all records on current page.
+De-selects all records on the current page.

 ### `isSelected`